‘Daria’ Revival In The Works At MTV

 A Daria revival is in the works at MTV.
 The former animated series may be coming back, and fans couldn’t be happier about the news.

-According to a June 21 report by TVLine, Daria was a show that aired in the 90’s on MTV, and was ultimately a spin-off of the network’s other animated hit series, Beavis and Butthead.
+According to a June 21 report by TVLine, Daria was a show that aired in the 90’s on MTV and was ultimately a spin-off of the network’s other animated hit series, Beavis and Butthead.
 The show centered around a cynical teenager named Daria Morgendorffer, and often made fans laugh with it’s dry humor and comic portrayal of 90’s high school life and teen culture.

 Daria wasn’t the only beloved character on the show.
 Her friend, Jodie, was a very opinionated young African American teen, who was passionate about social issues.
-The new project is currently being called Daria & Jodie, and could focus on the two girls.
+The new project is currently being called Daria & Jodie and could focus on the two girls.
 Grace Edwards is reportedly on board to write the show.

 “The iconic animated franchise is reinvented through the eyes of heroine Daria Morgendorffer and one of her closest friends Jodie Landon.
 These two smart young women take on the world, with their signature satirical voice while deconstructing popular culture, social classes, gender and race,” a description for the new project states.